 All about our three day camp

 Each Residential Camper is paired with an adult Big Buddy for the entire weekend.
 Our volunteer staff includes an on-site nurse (RN), counselors, therapists and adult buddies, many who have also lost family members.
 We are thrilled to have students from Shippensburg, Dickinson and Drexel Universities, Social Workers, School Counselors, and Professors from Shippensburg University as sessions leaders, support personnel and group leaders.
 This fine group includes leaders from "Drew's Hope", a bereavement group in Shippensburg for children, teens & adults.
 Some of our 'Bigs' are counselors from other bereavement camps, and love the experience of coming to camps like ours.
 It's not a sad place, but a place of healing and memory making.
 That's why volunteers come back year after year.
 Volunteers are required to submit an application and submit to a background check.
+New Big Buddies are required to attend a training day the month prior to camp.

 All about our day camps